 AN OVERVIEW

 All the players have salaries.
-For Standard Leagues (with or without the DH), which are forming constantly and are open to everyone, you get $100 million to assemble your roster (25 active and 3 inactive players), plus weekly income throughout the season.
-Custom Leagues, which are set up by individual team-owners, range from a salary cap as low as $50 million to an unlimited amount.
+For Classic Standard Leagues (with or without the DH), which are forming constantly and are open to everyone, you get $100 million to assemble your roster (25 active and 3 inactive players), plus weekly income throughout the season.
+(For SSG Standard Leagues, which are DH only, you get $120 million to start, and these leagues are played at a faster pace than Classic standard leagues: 9 games per day for SSG compared to 3 games per day for Classic).

 Once your league gets underway, you set your lineups, starting rotation, bullpen roles, bench assignments, and team and individual player tactics.
 You can sign free agents, propose trades to other team owners, and even take out loans to acquire better players.
 Every possible player, team and league statistic is tracked and at your fingertips throughout the season.